 The opening size is the number one criteria for selecting screens because it impacts the separation quality of the screening process.
 However, when choosing the opening size, you must first know what specifications are for the final product, and that depends on whether you choose to use the screener for scalping, fines removal or grading:

-- Scalping.
-In the scalping process, the screener consists of a single screen and “takes a little off the top” — it removes a small amount of large particles from the surface of a material that’s almost entirely within a particle size spec (or on-size).
+- Scalping :- In the scalping process, the screener consists of a single screen and “takes a little off the top” — it removes a small number of large particles from the surface of a material that’s almost entirely within a particle size spec (or on-size).
 Typically, the material that enters the screener contains 95 percent or more on-size particles.
 Work backward from the final product spec to arrive at the proper screen opening size.
 For example, if your scalping spec is 0% +60 U.S., there should be no material retained on the number 60 U.S. Standard test sieve when you conduct your evaluation.
 The sieve has a 250-micron opening size, and you should select a process screen with an opening that does not exceed 250 microns.
 Recommended practice is to choose a screen that has an opening size smaller than the opening of the specified test sieve because of variations in the wire-weaving process (called weaving tolerances).
 If you refer to a particle-size-to-screen-mesh conversion chart, you’ll find that a 60-mesh market-grade screen is a good choice for this application.

-- Fines Removal.
-Choosing a screen is more complicated when removing fine particles, especially if the screener has to remove particles smaller than a number 60 U.S. Standard test sieves’ opening size.
-Due to the inherent inefficiencies of screeners, it is not possible to remove all fine particles, so it is important to allow tolerances when creating specs for fines-removal.
+- Fines Removal :- Choosing a screen is more complicated when removing fine particles, especially if the screener has to remove particles smaller than a number 60 U.S. Standard test sieves’ opening size.
+Due to the inherent inefficiencies of the screeners, it is not possible to remove all fine particles, so it is important to allow tolerances when creating specs for the fines removal.
 For example, a reasonable spec for allowable fines in the final product is five percent maximum – 60 U.S, which means that no more than five percent of the sample should pass through the number 60 U.S. Standard test sieve during evaluation.
 To achieve the five percent maximum – 60 US product spec, choose a market-grade or TBC screen with an opening size somewhat larger than the 60-mesh market-grade screen.
 This will enable near-size fine particles to pass through the screen and make it more likely that the final product will meet allowable fines tolerance.
 A cautionary note: If the opening size is too large, large numbers of on-size particles may start passing through the screen and discharging with the fines.

-- The screener’s impact on opening size.
-Other factors related to selecting the size of the screen opening have more to do with how the screener operates.
-While material in a lab test sieve shaker spends several minutes in the shaker, material spends only seconds in the process screener.
+- The screener’s impact on opening size :- Other factors related to selecting the size of the screen opening have more to do with how the screener operates.
+While the material in a lab test sieve shaker spends several minutes in the shaker, material spends only seconds in the process screener.
 In addition, while the sieve shaker only moves horizontally — effective for passing small batches of material through the sieve stack — a process screener’s motion can also move vertically.
 That’s because the machine operates continuously, so screened material is removed by moving to the discharge across the screen.
 The screener’s vertical screen motion combined with the slope of the screen conveys the material out of the machine.
 The particles in the process screener move differently and spend less time on the screen, meaning they have more of a chance to move through a test sieve in a lab test shaker than through the screen.
 This makes the screen’s apparent opening seem smaller than the measured opening size, which means the actual screen opening size should be up to ten percent larger than in a corresponding test sieve.

 Choosing the Proper Wire Diameter

-- Screener capacity.
-Selecting the correct wire diameter has a major impact on your screener’s capacity.
+- Screener capacity :- Selecting the correct wire diameter has a major impact on your screener’s capacity.
 It affects the screen’s open-area percentage and therefore, how quickly material is screened.
 Typically, the larger open-area percentage will yield higher depending on the capacity.
-Let’s look at two screens with the same dimensions and opening size: an 80-mesh large wire diameter market-grade screen with a 178-micron opening size, and a 94-mesh small wire diameter TBC screen with a 180-micron opening size.
+Let’s look at two screens with the same dimensions and opening size: an 80-mesh large wire diameter market-grade screen with a 178-micron opening size, and a 94-mesh small wire diameter TBC screen with 180-micron opening size.
 The first example has a 31.4 percent open area, while the second has a 45 percent open area.
 So, the 94-mesh TBC screen with a smaller wire diameter has 43 percent more opening than the 80-mesh market-grade screen for the same screen dimensions, resulting in a much higher screening capacity.

-- Screen flexibility.
-A smaller diameter screen also tends to be more flexible, which makes it more resistant to blinding.
+- Screen flexibility :- A smaller diameter screen also tends to be more flexible, which makes it more resistant to blinding.
 Blinding occurs when particles that are slightly larger than the screen opening become stuck in the screen.
 This phenomenon mostly occurs in sizing applications involving materials containing high percentages of near-size particles.
 Screens with larger diameter wires are more likely to trap a particle stuck in the opening, making it more difficult to dislodge.
-A smaller diameter screen tends to yield a little so its natural movement can easier dislodge the particle.
+A smaller diameter screen tends to yield a little so its natural movement can easily dislodge the particle.
 Anti-blinding devices, such as vibrating sliders or bouncing balls, can be mounted under the screen, but they also work better with flexible screens.

 Choosing the Right Screen Attachment